 The exhibition is open from 26 April 2024 to 30 April 2026.

-The exhibition is open from 23 March to 31 August 2025.
+The exhibition will be open from 24 October to 28 November 2025.

 Tiger Valley, which opened in the summer of 2024, is the newest area of Tallinn Zoo.
 The Amur tigers have taken up residence in the Tiger Valley, and are joined by several other species of animals from the Far East: the Amur leopard, dhole, red-crowned crane, black stork, great grey owl and Ural owl.
 The Alpine marmot will also be joining them.
 All the species are in environments similar to their natural habitat, which helps to give an idea of the nature of the Far East.